Mahsa-Zf/ROS1-Lung-Cancer/README.md

 # ROS1+ Lung Cancer

-This repository contains an interactive Shiny dashboard for the analysis and visualization of RNA-seq data from patient-derived cell lines (PDCLs) to investigate mechanisms of tyrosine kinase inhibitor (TKI) resistance in ROS1-positive lung cancer.

-### Project Overview

-The ros Jupyter Notebook using an **R kernel** explores, pre-processes and prepares the data related to ROS1+ lung cancer from 2 studies.
 ROS1 is a gene that encodes a receptor tyrosine kinase.
 Under normal circumstances, this protein helps regulate cell growth and division.
 However, in ROS1+ lung cancer, the ROS1 gene becomes abnormally fused with another gene (a fusion partner), leading to uncontrolled cell growth.

+This repository contains a jupyter notebook with an R kernel for analysis and an interactive Shiny dashboard for the visualization of the results of the RNA-seq data analysis from patient-derived cell lines (PDCLs).
+The goal is to investigate mechanisms of tyrosine kinase inhibitor (TKI) resistance in ROS1-positive lung cancer by assessing the up/down regulated genes.

+## Project Overview

+The ros Jupyter Notebook using an **R kernel** explores, pre-processes and prepares the data related to ROS1+ lung cancer from 2 studies.

 The studies used for the analysis are:
 - https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE239844